Cryptlex Documentation

 Adding licensing to your app

-After you've added a product for your app in the dashboard, go to the product page of the product you will be adding licensing to.
-You will need to do two things:
+After you've added a product for your app in the admin portal, you will need to do the following things:

-• Download the example project from Github
+• Download the example project from

 The product id is the identifier of your product that is to be used in the code.
 The product id of the LexFloatServer and LexFloatClient must match.